Deterministic Distributed Algorithms and Measurable Combinatorics on $\Delta$-Regular Forests: Preliminaries

 We note for completeness that \emph{randomized local complexity} is defined similarly, the difference is that the unique identifiers at each vertex are replaced with sequences of independent random strings, and we allow the algorithm to fail with probability at most $1/n$.

 Recall that $\log^*n$ stands for the iterated logarithm of $n$, that is, $\log^*n$ is the number of times the logarithm function must be iteratively applied to $n$ before the result is $\leq 1$.
-The threshold $\log^*n$ plays a crucial role in distributed computing, as it is a classical result that graphs with degrees bounded by $\Delta$ can be $\Delta+1$-colored in $O(\log^*n)$-many rounds, or in our terminology, $\Delta+1$-coloring is in $\local(O(\log^*n)).$
+The threshold $\log^*n$ plays crucial role in distributed computing, as it is a classical result that graphs with degrees bounded by $\Delta$ can be $(\Delta+1)$-colored in $O(\log^*n)$-many rounds, or in our terminology, $(\Delta+1)$-coloring is in $\local(O(\log^*n))$.
+Note that in these bounds $\Delta$ is assumed to be constant, that is, the constants in the $O(\cdot)$ notation depend on $\Delta$.